Story Behind the Song: Chris Young, ‘Tomorrow’

-Chris: Not only are these guys amazing songwriters, they are also amazing people.
-I would run into them a lot, especially Anthony because he knew my parents, and every time we'd see each other we would say, "Hey let's get together and write," but it just never happened.
+Young: Not only are these guys amazing songwriters, they are also amazing people.
+I would run into them a lot, especially Anthony, because he knew my parents, and every time we'd see each other, we would say, "Hey let's get together and write," but it just never happened.

-So there we are finally all in one room, and Anthony and I are throwing ideas back and forth, like you do when you go in to write with someone.
-Frank is just sitting there, not saying much, and Anthony and I keep on talking to each other about these ideas.
-Frank is minding his own business and when we get ready to start on an idea, he says, “Hey, before you start on that, I’ve got this little thing I’ve been working on.”
-He plays us half the song, maybe a chorus and a melody, and we were like, “Our ideas were dumb, let’s work on that!”
-I called them the next day and said, “Hey this is gonna be the first single.”
-When I turned the song in, I told the people at the label, “Hey this is going to be the first single.”
-Usually, you do that and somewhere along the way someone says no, but this time that didn’t happen.
+Frank is minding his own business, and when we get ready to start on an idea, he says, "Hey, before you start on that, I've got this little thing I've been working on."
+He plays us half the song, maybe a chorus and a melody, and we were like, "Our ideas were dumb, let's work on that!"

-Anthony: My office is down the hall from [Chris'] mother's office, and we always talked back and forth, and she had mentioned to me that I should write with Chris.
+Smith: My office is down the hall from [Chris'] mother's office, and we always talked back and forth, and she had mentioned to me that I should write with Chris.
 Frank and I wrote a lot together, and we talked about writing with Chris, but it didn't happen at first.
 I think things like this happen when they're supposed to in Nashville.
-It was at that time and point that we were supposed to write, and then it was OK.
+It was at that time and point that we were supposed to write, and then it was okay.
 Then it was like we couldn't believe it took us all that time to write together.
 So it worked out as it should have.

-Chris: Someone called and said, "Why don't you drop by this place, there are gonna be some people from SESAC there," but no one told me it was their Christmas party and to dress appropriately.
+Young: Someone called and said, "Why don't you drop by this place, there are gonna be some people from SESAC there," but no one told me it was their Christmas party and to dress appropriately.
 I think you two guys were the only ones who spoke to me, and I was trying to sneak out the whole time.
 I had on these old jeans and that orange shirt, and I stood out really bad.